Special commandos to guard sensitive stations on Delhi-Katra Vande Bharat Express route: RPF

 Each coach in the Vande Bharat Express has six CCTV cameras, according to officials.
 They said artificial intelligence technologies like facial recognition and leftover baggage detection systems are being used.

 "The facial recognition technology alerts us if it finds someone stealthily or moving constantly at some place in the train and then we analyse it," an official said.
-Also, there were several reports of cattle being run over in Uttar Pradesh due to which the Vande Bharat train was damaged.
+The first Delhi-Varanasi Vande Bharat Express launched earlier this year had faced incidents of stone pelting enroute, damaging its window panes.
+Also, there were several reports of cattle being run over in Uttar Pradesh due to which the train was damaged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)